Iyothee Thass: Early life

-Assumption of leadership of Scheduled Caste
+Early Activism (1870 - 1900)

+In 1870, Iyothee Thass founded Adhvaidhananda Sabha, considered one of his early institution-building activities.
+Later, in 1891, he established the Dravida Mahajana Sabha and organized its First Conference in Ooty.
+The conference addressed issues such as enacting criminal laws against the humiliation of untouchables and providing education and employment opportunities for them.
+Iyothee Thass actively engaged with the colonial census and sought recognition for the Depressed Classes as Adi-Tamilar, distinct from Hinduism.

 In the 1870s, Iyothee Thass organized the Todas and other tribes of the Nilgiri Hills into a formidable force.
 In 1876, Thass established the Advaidananda Sabha and launched a magazine called Dravida Pandian in collaboration with Rev. John Rathinam.

 In 1886, Thass issued a revolutionary declaration that Scheduled caste people (Dalits) were not Hindus.
 Following this declaration, he established the "Dravida Mahajana Sabha" in 1891.
 During the 1891 census, he urged the members of Scheduled castes to register themselves as "Casteless Dravidians" instead of identifying themselves as Hindus.
 His activities served as an inspiration to Sri Lanka's Buddhist revivalist Anagarika Dharmapala.

 Conversion to Buddhism

 Iyothee Thass met Colonel H. S. Olcott with his followers and expressed a sincere desire to convert to Buddhism.
 According to Thass, the Paraiyars of Tamilakam were originally Buddhists and owned the land which had later been robbed from them by Aryan invaders.
 With Olcott's help, Thass was able to visit Ceylon and obtain diksha from the Sinhalese Buddhist monk Bikkhu Sumangala Nayake.
 On returning, Thass established the Sakya Buddhist Society in Madras with branches all over South India.
 The Sakya Buddhist Society was also known as the Indian Buddhist Association and was established in the year 1898.